CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 installation process (e.g. from a previous installation), then you can remove these objects from the `postgres-operator.yml` manifest.

+### Config Map

+The `pgo-deployer` uses a [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) to pass configuration options into the installer.
+The ConfigMap is defined in the `postgres-operator.yaml` file and can be updated based on your configuration preferences.

 ### Namespaces

 By default, the installer will run in the `pgo` Namespace.
 This can be